 - (1) Residential density.
 Residential density in the CRA Neighborhood shall not exceed 10 units per gross acre and may be further restricted in the LDR. - (2) Building height.
-Building heights in the CRA Neighborhood future land use designation shall not exceed four stories or 40 feet and may be further restricted in the LDR.
-Floors devoted to parking shall count toward the maximum number of stories. - (3) Open Space.
+Building heights in the CRA Neighborhood future land use designation shall not exceed four stories or 40 feet and may be further restricted in the LDR. - (3) Open Space.
 The minimum open space in the CRA Neighborhood shall be no less than 30 percent.
 The LDR may require a higher percentage of open space. - (4) Transition between uses.
 The LDR shall provide for the regulation of mass, scale, height, setbacks, landscaping, and/or architectural rhythm to provide for proper transitions or to provide necessary buffers between an existing residential use or structure and a new use or structure.
 The buffers and transitions provided by Objectives 2.1A., 4.1F., and 4.9D. shall not apply in the CRA Center future land use designation. - (5) Neighborhood and Building Design.
 Development in the CRA Neighborhood future land use must comply with Goal 18.4.